A Podcast by Catalysts for Social Action

 Episode 4 - Aftercare - Part 1

-A child coming from a vulnerable background is admitted into a child care institution.
-They start feeling safe and secure; they begin calling the institution their home.
-Little do they know that they need to leave this home on turning 18, and begin living their lives on their own.
-Preparing to integrate into society without any safety net of family or a home or adequate education or money or a job would be a challenge for anyone even if you had all those things.
-So, when these young people, whom we call careleavers exit the CCI, it’s important that they are not abandoned again.
+There are over 2.5 lakh children in India residing in child care institutions.
+When they turn 18, they have to leave the CCI that has cared for them, and the only place they call home.
+They are expected to live on their own and fend for themselves.
+Preparing to integrate into society without any safety net of family or a home or adequate education or money or a job would be a challenge for anyone even if they had all those things.
+So, when these care leavers exit the CCI, it’s important that they are able to cope and are not abandoned again.

 Episode 5 | Aftercare - Part 2